the1lab/1lab/src/Cat/Diagram/Colimit/Base.lagda.md

 ```
 -->

+Since `is-colimit`{.Agda} is a proposition, and the colimiting cocones
+are all unique (“up to isomorphism”), if we're talking about univalent
-Therefore, if $C$ is a category, then `Coimit`{.Agda} is a proposition!
+categories, then `Colimit`{.Agda} _itself_ is a proposition.
+This is
-However, this follows from a much more general result about [uniqueness
-of kan extensions].
+also an instance of the more general [uniqueness of Kan extensions].

-[uniqueness of kan extensions]: Cat.Functor.Kan.Unique.html
+[uniqueness of Kan extensions]: Cat.Functor.Kan.Unique.html

 <!--
 ```agda